soonbong-lee/soonbong-lee.github.io/_pages/about.md

 - Oral presentation at *The fourth ACM Conference on Equity and Access in Algorithms, Mechanisms, and Optimization (EAAMO), 2024*
 - Media: "[Using Operations Research to Improve the Refugee Resettlement Process](https://insights.som.yale.edu/insights/using-operations-research-to-improve-the-refugee-resettlement-process)."
 Yale Insights

-2. [Why the Rooney Rule Fumbles: Limitations of Interview-stage Diversity Interventions in Labor Markets](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5179386), with Setareh Farajollahzadeh, Vahideh Manshadi and Faidra Monachou, Working Paper, 2025.
+2. [Why the Rooney Rule Fumbles: Limitations of Interview-stage Diversity Interventions in Labor Markets](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5179386), with Setareh Farajollahzadeh, Vahideh Manshadi and Faidra Monachou, Major Revision at **Operations Research**, 2025.
 - Conference version accepted to *The 26th ACM Conference on Economics and Computation (EC), 2025*

 4. Who to Offer, and When: Redesigning Feeding America’s Real-Time Donation System, with Vahideh Manshadi and Daniela Saban, Working in Progress, 2024.